 However, early in my pursuit of perfect minimalism, this kind of

-intrusion delightful visit, used to freak me out.
+intrusion delightful visit, would cause me to freak out.
 I spent much of my day preparing for this exact scenario asking myself, does my home look minimalist enough?
 What would people think if they saw the state of my kitchen right now?

-But after a couple of years of making this life of less my own, I’ve learned that family life, and the mess that often accompanies it, doesn’t exclude you from a minimalist lifestyle.
+But after many years of making this life of less my own, I’ve learned that family life, and the mess that often accompanies it, doesn’t exclude you from a minimalist lifestyle.
 It’s during this messy phase of life we need minimalism most!

 I recently sent out a questionnaire to readers asking about their experiences and struggles with becoming minimalists.